fablabbcn/mdef-docs/docs/2025-26/year-1/t-2/extended-intelligences-III/index.md

     {{ ects }} ECTS

 ## Material Needs
-- Laptops- Internet access
+- Laptops with internet access
 - Access to the platform (provided by instructors)
-- OpenAI or local LLM access
-- (Optional) sensor kits for real world data collection

 ## Faculty